 CAREERS INFORMATION

-In December 2013 the Russell Group, which represents 24 leading UK universities, released a report which stated that studying Computing at school was now essential for a number of Computer Science degrees and valuable for a number of degrees including medicine, pharmacy and engineering.
+Recently, the Russell Group, which represents 24 leading UK universities, released a report which stated that studying Computing at school was now essential for a number of Computer Science degrees and valuable for a number of degrees including medicine, pharmacy and engineering.
 This course will better equip pupils to cope with the computer based environment, no matter which field of study or career they go on to follow.
-Computing is rapidly becoming a must have skill for those who want to succeed.
+Computing is rapidly becoming a must have skill for those who want to succeed..

 INTRODUCTION

-The Scotsman newspaper reported in February 2015 that the IT and computing sector had the largest growth of any sector in the closing months of 2014.
-Computing is a huge growth industry and the Higher Computing Science course is a new and up to date course which is a good stepping stone for those planning to go into this industry or simply want more knowledge of computing and computer systems.
+A government report in 2020 highlighted that Glasgow and Edinburgh have nearly a quarter of their workforce in a Digital Technology role, attracted by the second highest median salary offered in the UK, outside London.
+Computing is a huge growth industry and the Higher Computing Science course is a new and up to date course which is a good stepping stone for those planning to go into this industry or simply want more knowledge of computing and computer systems

 COURSE OUTLINE